Burnham-On-Sea Christmas trees festival to return with dozens of sparkling trees

 “Many people in the area look forward to visiting this colourful festival which brightens the church during the whole festive period and also involves many different community groups and companies.”

-The Christmas Tree Festival will be dedicated at a family service this coming Saturday (December 6th) at 6.00pm.
+The Christmas Tree Festival will be dedicated at a family service this evening, Saturday December 6th, at 6.00pm.